WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/DID-Content-References.md

 idchar             = ALPHA / DIGIT / "." / "-"
 did-url            = did [ did-relative-ref ]
 did-relative-ref   = did-fragment-ref / did-service-ref /
-                     did-ido-ref / did-mdo-ref                    ; These two rules added did-fragment-ref   = "#" fragment
-did-ido-ref        = 1*( "!" type-id )                            ; Syntax for immutable data object references
-did-mdo-ref        = 1*( "$" type-id )                            ; Syntax for mutable data object references
-type-id            = 1*( ALPHA / DIGIT / "." / "-" / "_" /        ; Syntax for type-ids
-                     pct-encoded )
-did-service-ref    = *( ";" service-id ) [ path-abempty ]
+                     did-content-ref                              ; This rule is new did-fragment-ref   = "#" fragment did-service-ref    = *( ";" service-id ) [ path-abempty ]
                      [ "?" query ] [ "#" fragment ]
 service-id         = 1*( ALPHA / DIGIT / "." / "-" / "_" /
                      pct-encoded )
+did-content-ref    = "$" idstring *( ":" idstring )               ; Syntax for content references
 did-reference      = did-url / did-relative-ref
 ```

-## Resolution of DID Data Object References
+## Resolution of DID Content References

-The intention of this extension to the DID specification is to enable DID target systems (also called DID registries), such as distributed ledgers or decentralized file systems, to be able to store IDOs and MDOs natively if they are able.
-In this case, a DID method specification can be extended to define how a DID resolver can resolve a DID Object Reference directly to the IDO or MDO and thus return that as a result of resolution exactly like it would return a DID document as a result of naked DID resolution.
+The intention of this extension to the DID specification is to enable verifiable data registries, such as distributed ledgers or decentralized file systems, to be able to store persistent content natively if they are able.
+In this case, a DID method specification can be extended to define how a DID resolver can resolve a DID content reference directly to the content object and thus return that as a result of resolution exactly like it would return a DID document as a result of naked DID resolution.

 ## RFC 3986 Appendix A (For Reference)